thehyve/glowing-bear-site/docs/installation/index.md

 {:toc}
 {::options toc_levels="1,2" /}

-# Glowing Bear data warehouse
+# Install Glowing Bear and its components

-The Glowing Bear data warehouse consists of a decoupled user interface on one or two backends.
+The Glowing Bear consists of a decoupled user interface on one or two backends.
+There are two ways to install Glowing bear in its components.
+One way is using Docker, [check the Github page](https://github.com/thehyve/glowing-bear-docker) to try the Docker scripts for Glowing Bear.
+Another way is to install each component separetly, and the instructions for this procedure are provided below.

 <table>
   <tr>